GabeScott/standard-works-vault/General Conference/2017 April - Prepare the Way.md

 The perfect model of the close relationship that exists between the two priesthoods is found in the interaction between Jesus and John the Baptist.
 Can one possibly imagine John the Baptist without Jesus?
 What would the Savior’s mission have been like without the preparatory work performed by John?

-John the Baptist was given one of the most noble missions to ever exist: “to prepare the way of the Lord,” to baptize Him with water, and to make ready a people to receive Him.
-This “just ... and ... holy [man],” who had been ordained to the lesser priesthood, was perfectly aware of both the importance and the limits of his mission and his authority.
+John the Baptist was given one of the most noble missions to ever exist: “to prepare the way of the Lord,”[^1] to baptize Him with water, and to make ready a people to receive Him.
+This “just … and … holy \[man\],”[^2] who had been ordained to the lesser priesthood, was perfectly aware of both the importance and the limits of his mission and his authority.

 People flocked to John to hear him and be baptized by him.
 He was honored and revered in his own right as a man of God.
-But when Jesus appeared, John humbly deferred to One greater than himself and declared, “I baptize with water: but there standeth one among you, ... who coming after me is preferred before me, whose shoe’s latchet I am not worthy to unloose.”
+But when Jesus appeared, John humbly deferred to One greater than himself and declared, “I baptize with water: but there standeth one among you, … who coming after me is preferred before me, whose shoe’s latchet I am not worthy to unloose.”[^3]

 For His part, Jesus the Christ, the Only Begotten of the Father, who held the higher priesthood, humbly recognized the authority of John.
-Of him, the Savior said, “Among them that are born of women there hath not risen a greater than John the Baptist.”
+Of him, the Savior said, “Among them that are born of women there hath not risen a greater than John the Baptist.”[^4]

 Just think of what would take place in our priesthood quorums if the relationships between the holders of the two priesthoods were inspired by the pattern established by Jesus and John the Baptist.
-My young brethren of the Aaronic Priesthood, like John’s, your role is to “prepare the way” for the great work of the Melchizedek Priesthood.
+My young brethren of the Aaronic Priesthood, like John’s, your role is to “prepare the way”[^5] for the great work of the Melchizedek Priesthood.
 You are doing this in many different ways.
 You administer the ordinances of baptism and of the sacrament.
-You help prepare a people for the Lord by preaching the gospel, by “[visiting] the house of each member,” and by “[watching] over the church.”
-You provide assistance to the poor and needy by collecting fast offerings, and you participate in taking care of Church meetinghouses and other temporal resources.
+You help prepare a people for the Lord by preaching the gospel, by “\[visiting\] the house of each member,”[^6] and by “\[watching\] over the church.”[^7] You provide assistance to the poor and needy by collecting fast offerings, and you participate in taking care of Church meetinghouses and other temporal resources.
 Your role is important, needful, and sacred.

 My adult brethren, whether you are fathers, bishops, Young Men advisers, or simply holders of the Melchizedek Priesthood, you can follow the Savior’s example by turning to your brothers who hold the lesser priesthood and inviting them to labor with you.
 In reality, this invitation comes from the Lord Himself.
-He said, “Therefore, take with you those who are ordained unto the lesser priesthood, and send them before you to make appointments, and to prepare the way, and to fill appointments that you yourselves are not able to fill.”
+He said, “Therefore, take with you those who are ordained unto the lesser priesthood, and send them before you to make appointments, and to prepare the way, and to fill appointments that you yourselves are not able to fill.”[^8]

 As you invite your younger brothers to “prepare the way,” you help them recognize and honor the sacred authority they hold.
 By doing so, you help them prepare their own way as they prepare for the day that they receive and exercise the higher priesthood.

 Allow me to share the true story of Alex, a quiet, thoughtful, and bright young priest.
 One Sunday, Alex’s bishop found him alone in a classroom in a state of great distress.
 The young man explained how painfully difficult it was for him to attend church without his father, who was not a member.
 Then he tearfully said it would probably be better for him to leave the Church.